openprocurement/openprocurement.auctions.dgf/docs/source/standard/award.rst

 :complaintPeriod:
     :ref:`period`

-    The timeframe when complaints can be submitted.
+    The time frame when complaints can be submitted.

 :lotID:
     string

-    Id of related :ref:`lot`.
+    ID of related :ref:`lot`.